Charming Charlottetown, PEI Self-Guided Walking Tour

 Boardwalk & Brighton Beach Lighthouse

 Returning to West and Kent St., I finished the red lined Historic Trail.
 Walking along the shady street, I went by The Culinary Institute of Canada.
 Maybe, this is one of the reasons that PEI is known as “Canada’s Food Island.”
 Then, I walked by the Joseph McDonald House, the first General Hospital in Charlottetown.
-I end my walk at the Water Street Fish & Chips for the freshest halibut that I ever had.
+Finally, I make one last photo op at the end of the Queen Street on the waterfront for their yearly sign. (below) I end my walk at the Water Prince Lobster Shop for a tasty lobster roll and chips.
 Yum, perfect ending to a perfect day!
-Finally, I make one last photo op at the end of the Queen Street on the waterfront:

 Photo Op at the End of Queen Street on the Waterfront

-On Prince Edward Island, there is a new, spectacular 435-mile walking route encircling the island.
+Prince Edward Island is an incredible place for walking in Charlottetown and beyond.
+There’s a new, spectacular 435-mile walking route encircling the island.
 It’s a path for all levels with grades no steeper than 2%.
 Also, The Island Walk begins at Joe Ghiz Memorial Park in Charlottetown.
 Experience PEI organizes tours for this popular walk.
+If your travels bring you to Charlottetown, feel free to leave tips below.

 Read Next!